KanoDaisuki25/PHS-AE-Attendence-WaitTime-Analysis/README.md

 | **Wait-Time % (<4h)** | 0.958           | 96.1%                  |

-## Repository Structure
+## Repo Structure

-- `/code`: R scripts for data cleaning, EDA, and GAM fitting.
+- `/code-report`: R scripts for data cleaning, EDA, and GAM fitting; final report detailing the statistical logic and findings.
-- `/report`: Final PDF report detailing the statistical logic and findings.
+- `/data`: data used in this project.
 - `README.md`: Project summary and quick-start guide.

 ## Quick Start